felixge/felixge.de/content/posts/connecting-go-profiling-with-tracing/index.md

 As part of implementing these new features, we did a lot of testing, including unit tests, micro-benchmarks, macro-benchmarks and more.
 As expected, this surfaced problems in our code and allowed us to quickly fix them.

-Somewhat less expected, we also discovered several issues in the go runtime that were impacting the accuracy of pprof labels, as well as CPU profiling in general.
-The good news is that with the help of the community, the go maintainers and contributions from our end – all of these issues have been fixed in the upcoming Go 1.18 release.
+Somewhat less expected, we also discovered several issues in the Go runtime that were impacting the accuracy of pprof labels, as well as CPU profiling in general.
+The good news is that with the help of the community, the Go maintainers and contributions from our end – all of these issues have been fixed in the upcoming Go 1.18 release.

 If you're interested in the full details on this, check out the companion post: [Profiling Improvements in Go 1.18](/2022/02/07/profiling-improvements-in-go-1.18/).